06 Dec Seven Things You Should Know About Pain

 Treating pain is one my specialties.
 I don’t prescribe pain drugs and I don’t accept insurance.
 People pay me cash out of their pockets, which means I have to get the job done well and fast or they won’t come back.
 I want whatever is going to knock down the pain, resolve the underlying cause, and support the patient’s overall wellness.
 Working this way has forced me to discern what really works best and to scrap the rest.
 Of the handful of approaches I feel are most valuable, only a few are things I can employ in the clinic.
 The rest are entirely up to the patient, and they’re things everyone should know.
 Following are seven of the most important ones.

 1. My starting point is a fundamental principle of Chinese Medicine: All pain is caused by stagnation.
 Stay with me; it’s a little bit out there, but knowing this could change your life.
 When things move freely we feel good, and when they don’t we feel bad.
 If we overeat and food is stagnant in our digestive tract, we feel uncomfortable.
 If blood stops moving through the vessels in our heart, it really hurts.
 If our muscles are irritated and taut (stagnation), there’s pain.
 If our joints are damaged and inflamed (stagnation again) they hurt.
+According to Dr. Prem and his website many things can contribute to joint pain but with the right posture and support you can reduce the pain.
 If we broke up with someone but we keep fantasizing about them or replaying our conversations, this is mental and emotional stagnation, and it hurts.
 If we’re attached to life being a certain way, it’s not that way, we don’t let it go, and we feel bad… guess why.

 So, the restoration of flow is my focus, no matter what kind of pain a person is in.
 Now, here are three important sub-principles.
 First, all of our many parts are interconnected, so stagnation on one level can readily lead to stagnation on another level.
 Two examples: If we’re chronically angry, tense, or sad (emotional stagnation) this can eventually show up as, say, a tension headache or lower back pain (physical stagnation).
+In general, back pain is a result of complex process that can be diagnosed by a chiropractor.
+Chiropractic clinic Boynton Beach Florida offers optimized care plan, so you can improve your general well-being and get rid of back pain.
 Vice versa, living in a tight and inflexible body (physical stagnation) can contribute to a lack of mental flexibility – rigid thinking, frustration, depression, etc.

 Second, clearing stagnation on any level tends to promote flow on all levels.
 For instance, physical exercise is beneficial for depression, because moving the body moves the mind.
 Likewise, using the mind to imagine energy and blood coursing freely through a painful area of the body can often be as effective as painkillers.
 For the same reason, if we’re in physical pain, it is always worthwhile to look inward and see if there’s some belief or emotion we need to let go of.